the-full-stack-attack/flare/README.md

       > - Number of tasks completed the current week is held on weekly_task_count
       > - Number of tasks completed the previous week is held on last_week_task_count
    9. Users can generate a custom task, which will send a prompt to the Gemini AI using GoogleGenerativeAI package (***To be continued***)
+- **Flares:** Flares are achievements that users can earn by using the Flare app

+   Relevant Models: Flare, User_Flare, Notification, User_Notification
+   1. Talk about the feature below

 ### **Workers:**
 > The server has workers that are scheduled to perform tasks at certain times throughout the week.